Carlsbad Brewing Company, Bressi Ranch

 I also tried the Alpha Frequency DIPA (7% ABV) but I forgot to rate it.
 It was a good example of the style, but it didn’t “wow” me.

 Overall, I was very pleasantly surprised by my visit to Carlsbad Brewing.
 I can't think of a brewery in an industrial park that has a better setting: It is in a new, modern-looking building with a view of planes landing at McClellan-Palomar Airport.
-It is a great spot to watch a sunset.
+It is a great location to watch a sunset.
 The interior is well done: comfortable but sophisticated.
 The long bar is a good spot to chat with the friendly bartenders.
 There is also plenty of table seating, and two small patios.
 You can see the large brewery space next door through interior windows.

 They also have 32 rotating guest taps of excellent craft beer from around the world, plus a large selection of bottles (with an emphasis on German and Belgian beers).
 Many of the people coming to the bar saw Pliny the Elder on the list and immediately jumped on that, but there are a lot of good/famous beers available.
 The kitchen offers slightly-elevated bar food.
 I haven't tried it but it looks/smells good and the portions are generous.